veeso/pyc-shell/CONTRIBUTING.md

     Define the translations rules as did for example with [Russian](docs/translators/ru.md) and create a markdown document with exact same syntax and reporting the standard used to create the translator.

-    To implement a Translator there are basically 4 rules:
+    To implement a Translator there are basically 3 rules:

     - If a standard for transliteration exists, please follow it as much it's possible.
     - All characters from source alphabet must be transliterated to latin
     - All latin characters must have a transliteration to source alphabet
-    - Write tests to cover all its combinations.

 2. Define translator